Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Relation with Brieskorn modules

 Set $\eta:=\ddd\xi$.
 Then

 Here we may assume $\al+k-1\ne 0$, since we have $\ddd\xi=0$ if $\xi\in(\Om_{Y,0}^{n'-2})_0$.
 (Note that $\xi$ may be nonzero if $n'=2$.)
-So (3.3.7) follows from (3.3.8). \sk It now remains to show the injectivity of (3.3.2).
-For $k\gg 0$, this follows from the surjectivity of (3.3.2) by using (3.1.5).
+So \eqref{18.7} follows from \eqref{18.8}. \sk It now remains to show the injectivity of the morphism \eqref{18.2}.
+For $k\gg 0$, this follows from its surjectivity by using \eqref{16.5}.
 Indeed, the pole order filtration $P$ is exhaustive, and we have the isomorphisms